rustammustafoev/python-developer-roadmap/README.md

 - Grooking Algorithm by Aditya Bhargava
 - Cracking the Coding Interview by Gayle Mcdowell
 - [realpython.com](https://realpython.com/) by avid Pythonistas
-``Spoiler most of the above materials are for a person who has already a bit knowledge of Python and Data Structures``
+##``Spoiler alert most of the above materials are for a developer who has novice knowledge of Python and Data Structures``
 ## What kind of tech stacks you need to know
 - Core Python
 - Django / Flask